petedejoy/documentation/v2/airflow/cli.md

 ## Usage

-Now we need to login:
+Login:
 `astro login`

-Now lets create a project directory and navigate to it:
+Create a project directory and navigate to it:

 ```
 mkdir /path/to/project